ankitasrivs/System-Design/Youtube/ReadME.md

 - The system should protect against bad content in videos.
 - The system should protect against bots or fake accounts uploading or consuming videos.
 - The system should have monitoring / alerting.

+## Core Entities

+- **User**: A user of the system, either an uploader or viewer.

+- **Video**: A video that is uploaded and watched by users.

+- **VideoMetadata**: Metadata associated with a video, such as:
+  - The uploading user
+  - URL reference to a transcript